willjgriff/hack/docs/os-ref.md

 ## Proxy

-Upgrading an app or the kernel is done by setting a new address for a key in the kernel.
+Upgrading the kernel or an app is done by setting a new address for a key in the kernel using proxies.

 **Kernel Upgrade**